 Winter in Japan is a confusing time, with temperatures lurching from ice age to British summer and back again.
 It's a season when the thoughts of most Tokyoites turn in the direction of one guaranteed comfort food: oden.

-Whether it’s a simple convenience store bowl or a pricier restaurant offering, there’s no better warmer than this classic Japanese winter food, consisting of a variety of ingredients simmered in a soy broth.
+Whether it’s a simple convenience store bowl or a pricier restaurant offering, there’s no better winter warmer than this classic Japanese comfort food, consisting of a variety of ingredients simmered in a soy broth.
 Usually spiced up with a dollop of mustard and sometimes served with a cup of warm sake, this subtle blend of flavours, combining soft fish cakes, vegetables, meat and dashi stock, is a perfect antidote to a frosty commute.

 RECOMMENDED: 10 things you must eat in Tokyo